AAUW supports choice in determining one’s reproductive life and increased access to health care and family planning services.

 AAUW trusts that everyone can make their own informed choices about their reproductive lives within the dictates of their own moral and religious beliefs.
 Further, we believe that these deeply personal decisions should be made without government interference.

-The lack of comprehensive support for reproductive health has resulted in dire outcomes.
-With many schools exclusively providing abstinence-only sex education and contraceptive care historically expensive to access, Americans’ reproductive health has suffered.
-For instance, half of all pregnancies in the United States are unintended, and the United States continues to have one of the highest rates of sexually transmitted infections (STIs) in the industrialized world.
+Family planning fosters self-sufficiency, promotes preventive health care, and teaches people how to prevent the spread of sexually transmitted infections (STIs).
+With many schools exclusively providing abstinence-only sex education and contraceptive care historically expensive to access, however, Americans’ reproductive health has suffered.
+For instance, half of all pregnancies in the United States are unintended, and the U.S. continues to have one of the highest rates of sexually transmitted infections (STIs) in the industrialized world.